Hiking the Aztec Butte Trail in Canyonlands National Park

 At the junction for both Aztec Butte and the Granaries, go right to continue toward Aztec Butte, which is the direction I chose to hike first.

-That being said, the following sections that ascend up Aztec Butte may not be the most kid-friendly.
+That said, the following sections that ascend up Aztec Butte may not be the most kid-friendly.
 If this is your scenario, I recommend going left for the much easier hike to the Granaries, as they are much easier to reach in comparison.

 Aztec Butte-Granary Junction